 City of Hope is a leader in the use of radiation to treat cancers.
 Our advanced technologies and experienced staff can plan and deliver radiation precisely to the bone marrow, where AML originates, while sparing nearby organs and tissues.
 This results in fewer radiation-associated side effects while maintaining excellent clinical outcomes.

 Stem cell transplantation allows doctors to deliver greater doses of radiation and drugs to fight AML.
 After the high-intensity treatments, patients are infused with blood stem cells that will grow and mature in the bone marrow, restoring their blood-forming functions.

 The stem cells may be from another donor (allogeneic transplant) or the patient’s own cells (autologous transplant).

 City of Hope is one of the world’s largest and most successful bone marrow and stem cell transplant centers.
-Our Hematologic Malignancies and Stem Cell Transplantation Institute is a leader in setting standards for this lifesaving procedure, improving outcomes for AML patients of all ages.
+Our Hematologic Malignancies Research Institute is a leader in setting standards for this lifesaving procedure, improving outcomes for AML patients of all ages.

 Highlights of our transplant program include:

 - Recognition as an “overperforming” transplant center for 11 consecutive years by The Center for International Blood and Marrow Transplant Research Center